opeik/website/content/blog/shell-is-not-my-favourite-language/index.md

 ╰───┴──────┴──────┴──────┴──────────────╯
 ```

-> Readers with an understanding of POSIX shell have likely already begun involuntarily
+> Readers versed in shell have likely already begun involuntarily clenching.
-> clenching.
-It's too late now, you have become victim to the shell.
+> It's too late now.
+All you can do is watch helplessly while all that you love burns.

 Let's try running it!